peanutstars/py-bill/README.md

 ## DB

 #### Migration
-It applied Flask-Migrate and Flask-Script after v0.3-7-g073ac87.
+It applied Flask-Migrate and Flask-Script after tag of v0.4.
 It need the follow process, if schema of database changed .

     #> sudo systemctl stop uwsgi-py-bill.service
     #> cd /opt/psapps/pybill